mageni/mageni/README.md

 ## About Mageni
 Mageni is a free and open source vulnerability and attack surface management platform full of delightful features.
 Mageni is accessible, powerful, and provides tools required for large, robust cybersecurity programs and organizations.

-## How Mageni can help you?
-Mageni can help you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.

-## Benefits of Mageni
-Mageni will save you time, money, and resources while reducing the risk of non-compliance, financial losses, fines, and data breaches.

 ## Real life problems that Mageni solves for you
 - Assets Discovery